yayo-prog/yayo-prog.github.io/Julia tutorial introduction.md

 * I’m using a linux machine, specifically ubuntu 18.04.
 Actually i think 18.04 actually support julia with apt install, but this way we can specify the exact version
-* If you are using Windows pc use the .exe file, after installation everything should run the same. specific instruction are here (julia instruction)
+* If you are using Windows pc donwload the .exe file and follow the [instructions](https://julialang.org/downloads/platform/ "platform specific instructions") , after installation everything should run the same.
 * My background mainly involves python and computer vision so some of the features i’ll work with will be images related.

 * I think beginner programers can also follow along these tutorials, and mainly learn via examples